tanguilp/asteroid/guides/protecting-apis.md

 # Protecting APIs

-Asteroid provides with numerous APIs as shown by the `mix phx.routes` commande:
+Asteroid provides with numerous APIs and web endpoints as shown by the `mix phx.routes` commande:

 ```console
 $ mix phx.routes